php-enspired/exceptable/README.md

 // Fatal error: Uncaught FooException: i don't know who, you think is foo, but it's not foobedobedoo in ...
 ```

+`$context` can also be provided later, after instantiation, via the `addContext()` method.
+Values provided this way will be merged with existing values.

 ### handling exceptables

 Uncaught exceptions are great and all, but what if we want to catch them?
 How do we know what to do with them?
 Because your error conditions have codes, your code can read Exceptables almost as well as you can.
 You can also provide a _severity_ rating (one of `Exceptable::ERROR`|`Exceptable::WARNING`|`Exceptable::NOTICE`), either at runtime or as a part of the default exception info, which your code can use as a hint as to how serious the problem is.